ecresp1el/organoid-roi-tool/simple_projection_tool/ihc_analyses/README.md

 - Update docstrings at the top of each module to describe assumptions (dataset layout, markers, aliases).
 Future contributors can then duplicate the file and adjust it with minimal effort.
+- Once an analysis is complete you can hand off to cell segmentation tools via ``prepare_for_cellprofiler_cellpose.py``, which consumes the manifest tables and exports the 16-bit TIFFs grouped by analysis/channel/group.